ArcoMul/boord/README.md

 > Boord - Get On Board

+_Disclaimer: this project is still in development, feel very free to try it out and open issues, but you might run in some unknown problems_

 Open-source Kanban/Scrum board, with the option to create multiple rows of columns 🤯

 - Self hosted